How to Make Windows 10 Start Menu Full Screen

 In Windows 10, Microsoft has removed the Start screen which was available in both Windows 8 and Windows 8.1.
 Instead, Windows 10 offers a unified new Start menu, which can be used as the Start screen.
 A special option allows you to make the Start menu full-screen.
 Let's see how it can be done.

+However, it is possible to make it full screen.
 Here is how it looks in full screen mode:

 In full screen mode, the Start menu shows a special hamburger menu button in the top left corner.
 It expands items like All apps, the user account picture, app and folder icons, and the power icon.
 When collapsed, these items are displayed as tiny icons for faster access.
 In full screen mode, the Start menu looks more transparent without the blur effect.